 Travel Health: Medical facilities in Bucharest are good, but poor in the smaller towns and basic medical supplies are often in short supply.
 There is a reciprocal health agreement with the UK and most EU countries, whose citizens are entitled to free or low-cost emergency medical treatment on presentation of a European Health Insurance Card (EHIC), but travel health insurance is strongly advised.
 There have been a number of Hepatitis A cases in Romania and visitors are advised to seek medical advice about inoculations before travelling.
 Tap water is safe to drink, although bottled water is widely available.
-Stray dogs carry rabies and should be avoided.
+Stray dogs might carry rabies in remote regions and should be avoided.

 Tipping: Tipping is becoming increasingly common in Romania, and is now expected in all restaurants and bars.
 A service charge is often included in restaurant bills but a further 5 to 10 percent tip is expected.
 Though it is not always necessary to tip them, taxi drivers can be rewarded for good service.

 Local Customs: It is illegal to change money on the streets.
 Homosexuality, although legal, is frowned upon.
 A small and still largely closeted gay scene exists in the Romania's largest cities, particularly in Bucharest, which has a few gay clubs.
-Photography at airports is forbidden.
+Photography at airports is prohibited.

 Business: Business can be quite bureaucratic and old-fashioned.
 The country adheres to an imbedded hierarchical structure and often it is the eldest who receive the most respect in business and social meetings.
-It is important to address each person according to their title followed by their surname; 'Domnul' for Mr. and 'Doamna' for Mrs. Romanians prefer a face-to-face approach and like to strengthen personal relationships.
+It is important to address each person according to their title followed by their surname; 'Domnule' for Mr. and 'Doamna' for Mrs. Romanians prefer a face-to-face approach and like to strengthen personal relationships.
 Appointments should be made in advance and confirmed.
 Although the visitor is expected to be punctual the host may be late to arrive.
 Meetings are often quite formal and a general 'Western' set of old-world manners applies.
 Business suits are appropriate for meetings.
 Romanians dislike an overt display of achievement or exaggerated conversation.
 Business hours are generally 9pm to 5pm Monday to Friday with an hour taken at lunch.

 Travel Guide powered by Word Travels, copyright © 2020 Globe Media Ltd. All rights reserved.
 By its very nature much of the information in this guide is subject to change at short notice and travellers are urged to verify information on which they're relying with the relevant authorities.
 Neither Globe Media nor The Global Travel Group can accept any responsibility for any loss or inconvenience to any person as a result of information contained above.